dgor82/dgor82.github.io/dev_style_guide.md

 2) F# as a supplemental language (for naturally well-isolated, pure logic modules):
 Great for functional (sub-)domain modelling, elegant and resilient data transformations/algorithms...

-Even within my C# assemblies, I follow a mixed paradigm approach, following the mixed-paradigm nature of C# itself.
-This means blending OOP principles for system organisation at the larger scale (SOLID, Dependency Injection, etc.) with a functional programming style (FP) for most of the actual code construction.
-This means avoiding imperative code, mutability and stateful operations whenever feasible and carefully demarcating the group of classes that require statefulness.
+Commercial realities may dictate sticking to C# exclusively though so F# is, in my case, probably reserved for pet projects.
+But even within my C# assemblies, I follow a mixed paradigm approach, following the mixed-paradigm nature of C# itself.
+This roughly means blending OOP principles for system organisation at the larger scale (SOLID, Dependency Injection, etc.) with a functional programming style (FP) for most of the actual code construction.

+More specifically, it means avoiding imperative code, mutability and stateful operations whenever feasible and carefully demarcating those classes that require statefulness.
+To reinforce this pattern I follow the convention of using the immutable `record` as my default type and `class` only when statefulness is required.

-This approach reduces side effects, making my code more predictable, easier to test and more suitable for concurrency and parallelism.
+This approach reduces side effects, and has made my code more predictable, easier to test and more suitable for concurrency and parallelism.
 As John Carmack argued so well in [this article](http://sevangelatos.com/john-carmack-on/), there are incremental benefits to be gained from moving towards functional style coding even within a traditional OOP language.

+Luckily C# has evolved to include lots of great FP-related facilities and I draw heavily on them: Lambdas, LINQ, pattern matching, switch-expressions etc. To make up for a few still missing facilities in C# - mainly to enable [Railway Oriented Programming](https://fsharpforfunandprofit.com/rop/) (ROP) - I have created a library of light-weight monadic wrappers (see section below).

-To achieve these benefits, I draw on Lambdas, LINQ, pattern matching, switch-expressions etc. (all natively supported by C#).
-Previously I was considering the use of [Language-Ext](https://github.com/louthy/language-ext) to move C# even closer to FP.
-After further deliberation I have distanced myself from that idea in favour of more 'paradigmatic integrity', i.e. to ...:
+This mixed-paradigm approach requires recognising where to draw the line, i.e. finding the most natural cleavage plane to resolve the inevitable tension between OOP and FP.
+Currently, some of the more advanced FP concepts like partial application or monadic transformation fall by the wayside in my C# code.
+At some point I thus even considered the use of [Language-Ext](https://github.com/louthy/language-ext) to move C# even closer to FP but distanced myself from that idea after further deliberation to ...:

 a) **avoid** the extreme dependency on such a heavy-weight but only medium-popular library

 b) **avoid** further reduced readability of my C# code for most mainstream .NET devs

-c) **avoid** pushing it a bit too far, i.e. going too much against the grain of C#
+c) **avoid** pushing the limits of the paradigm too far, i.e. going too much against the grain of C#

-Instead, I have created my own library of light-weight monadic wrappers, i.e. the bare minimum to enable [Railway Oriented Programming](https://fsharpforfunandprofit.com/rop/) (ROP) in C# (see below).
-Finally, this mixed-paradigm approach requires recognising where to draw the line, i.e. finding the most natural cleavage plane to resolve the inevitable tension between OOP and FP.
-Currently, some of the more advanced FP concepts like partial application or monadic transformation fall by the wayside in my C# code.
-It will be an interesting journey to see how far this boundary can be pushed!

 ### Extending C# with Monadic Wrappers